 House Republicans on Thursday passed their bill to provide $14.3 billion in aid to Israel and offset that spending with cuts to IRS funding enacted as part of Democrats’ signature 2022 climate, health and tax law.

 The bill now goes to the Senate, where Democrats say it is dead on arrival.
 Democratic Senate Majority Leader Chuck Schumer said Thursday that his chamber won’t take up the House bill, which he called “unserious and woefully inadequate.”
 President Joe Biden has also threatened to veto the bill should it make it to his desk.
-He is seeking a $106 billion package that combines aid to Israel with additional funding for Ukraine, humanitarian assistance, border security and needs in the Indo-Pacific region.
+He is seeking a $106 billion package that combined aid to Israel with additional funding for Ukraine, humanitarian assistance, border security and needs in the Indo-Pacific region.

 Democrats broadly support aid to Israel but they voted against the House Republican plan because they object to the IRS cuts and to the exclusion of the other emergency funding.
 They also warn that the bill would set a bad precedent by looking to offset spending on urgent national security measures.